 You have 0 selected solutions

 CAP is excited to work with you as your agency POC!
-In efforts to provide the best customer service experience for all of our partners in the Department of Defense and our 69 Federal partner agencies, CAP is here as a resource to help your agency meet its reasonable accommodation goals and ensure employees with disabilities receive the assistive technology they need.
-Our DoD Components and federal partner agency POCs will:
+In efforts to provide the best customer service experience for all of our partners in the Department of Defense, CAP is here as a resource to help your agency meet its reasonable accommodation goals and ensure employees with disabilities receive the assistive technology they need.
+Our DoD Components and agency POCs will:

 • Receive automatically-generated e-mails advising that an agency employee has submitted a CAP request;